tdreyno/druyan/README.md

 Second, external middleware can see the requested side-effects and modify them if necessary.
 Say you can one side-effect to update a user's first name via an HTTP POST to the server and you had a second side-effect to update their last name.
 Because we can modify the list (and implementations) of the effects before they run, we could write middleware to combine those two effects into 1-single HTTP POST.

+It is the opinion of this library that "original Redux was right."
+Simple functions, reducers and switch statements make reasoning about code easy.
+In the years since Redux was released, folks have many to DRY-up the boilerplate and have only complicated what was a very simple system.
+We are not interesting in replacing `switch` statements with more complex alternatives.
+If this causes an additional level of nesting, so be it.

 ## Examples

 See the `packages/examples` folder for larger examples.